pseudomuto/protoc-gen-doc/README.md

 ## Installation

-There is a docker image available (`pseudomuto/protoc-gen-doc`) that has everything you need to generate documentation from your protos.
+There is a Docker image available (`pseudomuto/protoc-gen-doc`) that has everything you need to generate documentation from your protos.

 If you'd like to install this locally, you can `go get` it.